Send the link below via email or IMCopy

 * A final GPA of 3.0 is required for graduation.

-* If a student earns more than two (2) grades of "C", status in the program will be reviewed.
+* If a student's GPA drops below 3.0, status in the program will be reviewed.

 You will choose at least four members for your dissertation committee.
 You may also request a person serving outside the university to serve on your committee, provided that person is terminally qualified and is approved by Dr. Gaudet and the Graduate School(other provisions may apply).
 Coordinate with your committee chair to determine prospective committee members